History, tourist information, and nearby accommodation

 There is a popular tearoom linked to the museum, and a shop where you can buy books on the history of Bakelite as well as posters, cards, and postcards.

 After many years at Orchard Mill in Williton the Bakelite Museum is moving to new premises near Bridgwater.
 We'll update this article as soon as the move takes place.
+The museum will be closed to visitors until the move is complete.

 About Bakelite Museum